The Garden of Eden and Our Psychological Regression

 Updated:

-One of the reasons that I am such an ardent student of world mythologies is that they reveal so much of our psychology today.
+One of the reasons why I am such an ardent student of world mythologies is that they reveal so much of our psychology today.
 Why?
 Because human nature hasn’t changed since the beginning of human time.
-To put another way, we haven’t progressed.
+To put it another way, we haven’t progressed.

-There’s no denying our technological advancements and exponential achievements, but the question is to what end are they if, psychologically, we are not improving as humans; indeed, if we’re possibly regressing?
+There’s no denying our technological advancements and exponential achievements.
+But what use are they if we are not psychologically improving as humans—indeed, if we’re possibly regressing?

 Ultimately, talking about this regression would extend beyond psychology and include a moral dimension: There’s been an increase in evil in our modern world.

-We don’t like to use this kind of vocabulary, like “evil,” today because it sounds absolutist and judgmental.
-Instead, we say things like, “That is unacceptable.”
-Human regression over time, however, is something that the myths around the world talk about a lot: a descent from the Golden Age of humankind to Silver, to Bronze, and, finally, to an age of Iron, when evil is rampant.
+We don’t like to use this kind of vocabulary, such as “evil,” today because it sounds absolutist and judgmental.
+Instead, we say things such as, “That is unacceptable.”
+Human regression over time, however, is something that the myths around the world talk about a lot: a descent from the Golden Age of humankind to Silver, to Bronze and, finally, to an age of Iron, when evil is rampant.

 A detail from "The Golden Age" by Pietro da Cortona.
 Palazzo Pitti, Florence, Italy.
 (Public Domain)